CHRISTIAN EDUCATION IN ELEMENTARY SCHOOL

 ● Karate – Students love to be physically active in our after school karate class with our partners, The Forge Dojo

 Students who are identified as those who would benefit from specialized interaction meet with our resource specialist as needed.
 Typically students meet once a week for support in executive functioning, building organization skills, or work specifically in math, reading, or comprehension.
 The insight gained from working with these students is communicated with the teachers to get a better view of how the student learns so we can more effectively reach them with our instruction.
+Additionally, we partner with outside contractors to provide specialized services.

 Be sure to select the proper forms based on the application you are submitting.
 Forms can be sent via email to firstname.lastname@example.org or mailed.
 If your forms are mailed, as a courtesy to those who are completing your recommendation forms, please give them a stamped envelope addressed to: